ubiquity/ubiquibot/README.md

 1. Go to the [UbiquiBot App Marketplace](https://github.com/marketplace/ubiquibot)
 2. Choose a plan and install UbiquiBot on your repository
 3. Congratulations!
-You can now use the UbiquiBot to manage your tasks.
+You can now use UbiquiBot to manage your tasks.

 To test the bot, you can: